Facebook has announced a change in its policy whereby advertisements will no longer run on sections of the site with controversial content.

 One Whitehall source said:

-little point in it remaining -- and the Cabinet would lose one of its few female ministers.
-Some senior Conservatives are privately arguing that her entire department should be disbanded and its duties handed to other, better-rated ministers.
+would be little point in it remaining -- and the Cabinet would lose one of its few female ministers.
+Some senior Conservatives are privately arguing that her entire department should be disbanded and its duties handed to other, better-rated

 Miller has invited companies, including Google and Facebook, to a meeting on 17 June to hear what they are doing to police content and to push for a co-ordinated approach.